msztolcman/smtpc/README.md

 ### v0.10.0

+* predefined message can now have attached default profile that will be used when sending
 * adding `Date` header when building new email message
 * adding `Message-ID` header when building new email message
 * work with older SMTP servers which handle only `HELO` command (doesn't handle newest `EHLO`)